 - Sets of crockery: dinner plates, bowls, side plates, cups, saucers, mugs, milk jug, sugar bowl, teapot, salt and pepper

-- Sets of cutlery: knives, forks, spoons, serving spoons, teaspoons
+- Sets of cutlery: knives, forks, spoons, serving spoons and teaspoons

-- Cooking equipment: saucepans, frying pan, casserole(s), baking sheet, serving dish, bowl(s), colander, sieve, wooden spoon(s), spatula, potato peeler, potato masher, kitchen knife(s), bread knife, tin opener, bottle opener, ladle, measuring jug, chopping board(s), oven glove, scissors, grater
+- Cooking equipment: saucepans, frying pan, casserole(s), baking sheet, serving dish, bowl(s), colander, sieve, wooden spoon(s), spatula, potato peeler, potato masher, kitchen knife(s), bread knife, tin opener, bottle opener, ladle, measuring jug, chopping board(s), oven glove, scissors and grater

-- Miscellaneous items: food storage containers, fruit bowl, vegetable rack, mats.
+- Miscellaneous items: food storage containers, fruit bowl, vegetable rack and mats.